PAK J SURG MED AND DORA

 1. Reduce the sole emphasis on the journal’s impact factor as the promotional tool, by redirecting the promotion of impact factor of be presenting the metric in the context of journal-based metrics, to provide a wider view of the journal performance. e.g., 5-year impact factor, EigenFator, h-index, SCImago, editorial, and publication times etc.

-- Pak J Surg Med does not promote the Journal Impact Factor (JIF)- we have not included the metric on our website, and have not mentioned its addition to any promotional emails, brochures, or other marketing materials.
+- Pak J Surg Med is a new medical journal and have to rely on both Available ALMs and Journal Impact factor data.
+We do not promote the Journal Impact Factor (JIF)- but have to include the metric on our website for the time being, but have not mentioned its addition to any promotional emails, brochures, or other marketing materials.

 - The shifted emphasis from JIF is not new in scientific publishing.
 We intend to fight for the inappropriate use of JIF by journals.